Teradata/stacki/tools/cluster-up/README.md

     ./cluster-up.sh [options...]
 STACKI_ISO

 where STACKI_ISO is the path to the Stacki ISO you want to base the cluster on.
-It can be either a SLES 12 or Centos 7 based ISO, and the path can be relative or absolute.
+It can be either a SLES 12, SLES 15, or Centos 7 based ISO, and the path can be relative or absolute.
 The ISO argument can also be a URL, which will be downloaded into the download directory before bringing up the cluster.